parthematics/ios-review-responder/README.md

-# Apple Review Responder
+# _rustpond_

-A command-line tool built in Rust for managing and responding to Apple App Store reviews using the App Store Connect API.
+a CLI tool built in Rust for managing and responding to Apple App Store reviews using the App Store Connect API.
+Support for Google Play store pending - contributions welcome!

 ## Features